Rural cemetery: History

-An early influence on the Rural Cemetery movement was the New Burying Ground in New Haven, Connecticut (later named Grove Street Cemetery).
-The New Burying Ground was established in 1796, and was the first example in the U.S. of a non-sectarian cemetery outside of church and city control in a park-like setting.
+An early influence on the rural cemetery movement was the New Burying Ground in New Haven, Connecticut - later renamed the Grove Street Cemetery - which was established in 1796, and was the first example in the U.S. of a non-sectarian cemetery outside of church and city control in a park-like setting.

 In 1804, the first rural cemetery, the Père Lachaise Cemetery, opened in Paris.
 The new design took the cemetery out of the control of the church, using an attractive park built on a grand scale, architectural design and careful planting inspired by the English garden movement.